 3. Indicate that you would like to stay on the waitlist

 Some schools make their forms immediately available, and some don’t go live until early April (check your letter for information).
-If the school is one you are genuinely interested in attending, elect to stay on the waitlist.
+If the school is one that you're genuinely interested in attending, elect to stay on the waitlist.
 If you’re not sure whether you would actually attend if admitted, you should refuse the offer.

 4. Make a deposit for a different school by May 1